intel/gbs/README.rst

   commit_email= <Author Email>

-In this configuration file, there are three sections: [common] is for general setting, [build] section is for the options of gbs build, and [localbuild] is for gbs localbuild.
+In this configuration file, there are three sections: [common] is for general setting, [remotebuild] section is for the options of gbs remotebuild, and [build] is for gbs build.

-In the [build] section, the following values can be specified:
+In the [remotebuild] section, the following values can be specified:

 build_server
     OBS API url, which point to remote OBS.
 Available value can be: